martibenj/ng-unit-test-sample/README.md

-# ng-unit-test-sample
+# ng-unit-testing-example
-Simple Angular project to demonstrate the use of Unit test
+Simple example to show how Unit Testing works in NG